Canada

 Overview

 Canada is a Five Eyes founding member (joined the UKUSA Agreement in 1948).
-The Communications Security Establishment (CSE) intercepts foreign communications from transatlantic cables, operates the Levitation programme monitoring 10–15 million file-sharing uploads/downloads daily, and has access to the NSA’s XKeyscore system.
+The Communications Security Establishment (CSE) intercepts foreign communications from transatlantic cables, operates the Levitation file-sharing surveillance programme, and has access to the NSA’s XKeyscore system.
 Under the Five Eyes division of responsibilities, Canada covers northern latitudes and Russian communications.[1][2]

 On the civilian side, Canada’s federal privacy framework operates on an ombudsman model where the Privacy Commissioner cannot issue binding orders or impose fines.
 PIPEDA (2000) governs private-sector data; the Privacy Act (1983) governs federal institutions.
 Bill C-27, which would have replaced PIPEDA and introduced federal AI regulation, died when Parliament prorogued in January 2025.
 Canada has no mandatory data retention, in contrast to all other Five Eyes members.
 A CLOUD Act agreement with the United States is under negotiation but facing domestic resistance.[3][4]